Image Source: TechTarget

-These NAS servers have advanced processors and suitable for hosting applications that support email systems, accounting database, payroll, video recording and editing, data logging, etc. Most of these midmarket NAS servers come with RAID and virtualization support.
+These NAS servers have advanced processors and are suitable for hosting applications that support email systems, accounting databases, payroll, video recording and editing, data logging, etc. Most of these midmarket NAS servers come with RAID and virtualization support.

 - Consumer-Level NAS Server

 Consumer-level NAS servers are the cheapest among the categories.
 As these low-end NAS are manufactured considering the requirement of home users, they can support the connectivity of nearly 20 clients only.
 These servers are capable of storing and backing up home user’s data, streaming media files for them, sharing and synchronizing files, giving users remote access to their data, etc. They usually don’t have support for RAID functionality.

 Enterprise-level and midmarket NAS severs are less vulnerable to data loss as compared to consumer-level NAS.
 Most of the enterprise-level and midmarket NAS servers support fault-tolerant RAID configuration allowing you to rebuild RAID (within fault-tolerance limits) in case of failure of RAID disk and restore data.
 Moreover, some of these servers offer a cloud storage feature so that you can restore data from the cloud backup if required.

 Also Read: Top Causes Of Data Loss In NAS Servers